 Please be mindful that when we release information to satisfy a Subject Access Request the information is for the personal use of the requestor only.
 It is not to be shared with anybody else and not to be used inappropriately, for example posting onto social media sites.
 Individuals can be subject to prosecution for posting information in the public domain as ruled by the High Court.

 Right to erasure – Under Article 17 of the UK GDPR individuals have the right to have personal data erased or deleted.
 This is also known as the ‘right to be forgotten.’
-The right is not absolute and only applies in certain circumstances, for example when your personal data is no longer necessary for the purpose which it was originally collected or processed for, or if you wish to withdraw your consent after you have previously given your consent.
+The right is not absolute and only applies in certain circumstances, for example when your personal data is no longer necessary for the purpose for which it was originally collected or processed.
 If you wish to make a request to erase personal data, please email our Information Governance Team at information.governance@psychiatry-uk.com.

 Right to restrict processing – Article 18 of the UK GDPR gives individuals the right to restrict the processing of their personal data in certain circumstances.
 This means that you can limit the way that the organisation uses your data.
 This is an alternative to requesting the erasure of your data.